Quantum computations without definite causal structure: No go theorem for the classical switch of black boxes

 {\tt\obeylines PROGRAM "SWITCH" if $x=1$ \quad then \qquad do $\Qcircuit @C=1em @R=.7em @!
 R { & \gate{f} &\gate{g}&\qw}$ \quad else \qquad do $\Qcircuit @C=1em @R=.7em @!
 R { & \gate{g} &\gate{f}&\qw}$ endif}

 We can imagine that the machine has movable wires inside, that can connect the boxes $\boxed f$ and $\boxed g$ in two possible ways depending on the value of the classical bit $x$, thus implementing the {\tt SWITCH} function.
-Ordinary quantum circuits, however, don't have such movable wires.
-They can have controlled swap operations, but once a time-ordering between $\boxed f$ and $\boxed g$ has been chosen in the circuit, there is no way to reverse it:
+Ordinary quantum circuits, however, do not have such movable wires.
+They can have controlled swap operations, but once a time-ordering between $\boxed f$ and $\boxed g$ has been chosen in the circuit, there is no way to reverse it.
+Intuitively, if $g$ has been applied after $f$, the only way to invert the order is to send information back in time, using a fictional time machine.
+We will now make this statement rigorous, proving that if one could implement the {\tt SWITCH} function by inserting the boxes $\boxed f$ and $\boxed g$ in a quantum circuit, then the same circuit could be used to implement deterministic time-travel.
+Since deterministic time travel is impossible in standard quantum mechanics, this fact leads to the following no-go theorem.

-{\bf Theorem 1 (No-switch of boxes).} The program {\tt SWITCH} cannot be achieved deterministically by a computational circuit in which $\boxed{f}$ and $\boxed{g}$ represent single calls to variable oracles.
+\begin{theorem}[No classical switch of boxes] The function {\tt SWITCH} defined in Eq. (\ref{funcswitch}) cannot be computed deterministically by a circuit in which the two unknown oracles $\boxed{f}$ and $\boxed{g}$ are called a single time in a fixed causal order. \end{theorem}

+As anticipated, the proof is by contradiction: we will now prove that if the function {\tt SWITCH} could be implemented by inserting the boxes in a circuit, then that circuit could be used to send qubits back in time.

+\begin{proposition}{\bf (Switching boxes in a circuit implies the deterministic time travel)} If the function {\tt SWITCH} defined in Eq. (\ref{funcswitch}) could be implemented on an arbitrary pair of black boxes $\boxed{f}$ and $\boxed{g}$ by inserting $\boxed{f}$ and $\boxed{g}$ in a circuit, then the same circuit could be used to achieve deterministic time travel. \end{proposition}

-{\bf Proof.} Suppose by absurd that there exists a deterministic circuit performing the program {\tt SWITCH}.
+{\bf Proof.} Suppose by absurd that there exists a deterministic circuit performing the program {\tt SWITCH} using a single call to $\boxed f$ and $\boxed g$.
+Without loss of generality, let us assume that in this circuit the oracle $\boxed{f}$ is called before the oracle $\boxed{g}$.
 Then we must have